Colt McCoy: 2008 season

 On January 2, 2008, Texas running back Jamaal Charles decided to forgo his senior season with Texas in favor of the 2008 NFL draft.
 With Charles' departure, McCoy became the leading returning rusher for the 2008 Longhorns.

 McCoy rose in the record books during the first four games of the season.
-On August 30, 2008, McCoy passed for 222 yards and rushed for 103 yards against FAU, becoming the second player in school history to pass for 200 and rush for 100 yards in more than one game; the other being Vince Young.
-On September 20, McCoy surpassed the Texas All-Time record for the most passing TD's with 62 while beating Rice 52–10.
+On August 30, 2008, he threw for 222 yards and rushed for 103 yards against FAU, becoming the second player in school history to pass for 200 and rush for 100 yards in more than one game; the other being Vince Young.
+Three weeks later, McCoy surpassed the Texas All-Time record for the most passing TD's with 62 while beating Rice 52–10.
 The record was previously held by Major Applewhite.
 Through the first four games of 2008, McCoy completed 80% of his passes and had a quarterback rating of 209.71.
 Leading the 2008 Texas Longhorns football team, McCoy and the Longhorns began the season with eight straight wins, including a win over then #1 Oklahoma, #6 Oklahoma State and #11 Missouri.
 His performance helped the Longhorns rise at one point to the #1 ranking in the national polls, although the Longhorns lost to Texas Tech and finished ranked third in the BCS standings.
-In 2008 McCoy set school records for most career touchdown passes, most touchdown passes in a season, most total touchdowns by a Texas player, most career wins, and most career passing yards.
+In 2008, McCoy set school records for most career touchdown passes, most touchdown passes in a season, most total touchdowns by a Texas player, most career wins, and most career passing yards.
 In addition to setting passing records, McCoy led the team with 561 yards rushing and eleven rushing touchdowns, establishing a reputation as a dual threat quarterback.